jeromeludmann/cars/README.md

 * Git
 * Docker

-Then, get the entire project by cloning it from Github:
+Then, get the entire project by cloning it from Github and install dependencies:

 ```
 git clone http://github.com/jeromeludmann/cars
+cd cars
+npm install
 ```

 ## Develop